Jimmyl6413/game-of-life/circumstances/late-to-work.md

 # Late to work

-Oh no you were asleep for to long, you're late for work.
+Oh no you were asleep for to long, you got fired.

 [Fired](invest.md)